QuintenJ/QuintenJ/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; A goal-oriented IT professional with extensive knowledge of system administration.
-I like to explore new technologies and develop software solutions.\
+💡 &nbsp; A goal-oriented IT professional with extensive knowledge of System Administration.
+An aspiring Software Developer I enjoy exploring and learning new technologies.

 🎓 &nbsp; I'm currently studying Computer Science and Software Development at Western Governors University